SnehaJoshi11/Election-Analysis/README.md

 ## Election-Audit Summary

-- This script can be modified to find out popularity of candidates in respective county with thier high and low votes with percentage.
+- This script can be modified to find out popularity of candidates in respective county with their high and low votes with percentage.

+- Also, if we have population data of each county, we can find out how many votes show off.

+- We can calculate mean, median and mode with respect to candidates votes and find out the who is the winner candidate for that specific county.

-- Also it can be useful for any other elections like fedral elections by changing the countys to the states.
+- Also, it can be useful for any other elections like federal elections by changing the counties to the states.

-- At the end of the time no matter the number of candidates or counties, the script will used to perform the Election Audit and can be valueable to the board.
+- At the end of the time no matter the number of candidates or counties, the script will used to perform the Election Audit and can be valuable to the board.

-- Also we can analyse the different dataset by using other CSV files and variables can be modified according to the new dataset.
+- Also, we can analyze the different dataset by using other CSV files and variables can be modified according to the new dataset.

 </p>